cfantecelle/data_science_portfolio/README.md

 <br>

 With experience in Science and Research, especially in the immunology field, I look at data from a wide perspective, going from the higher picture to the small details.
 With thoroughness and the ability to identify patterns, I have been applying my knowledge to understand real-life problems, mainly related to human health.
-Recently, I also started developing skills analyzing and understanding other kinds of data.
+Recently, I also started developing skills in analyzing and understanding other kinds of data.

 <br>